checkmate-sg/ai-monorepo/README.md

 1. Go to **Actions** > **Deploy CF Secrets**.
 2. Click **Run workflow**.
 3. Choose **Force all deployment** or input a specific worker name.

+## How to update portkey worker

+Reclone for updates and commit